 And, since home ownership is a major driver of wealth accumulation, delaying when one buys a home can impact an individual’s net worth for decades to come.

 Small businesses contribute to the economy in major ways.
-In fact, they’re responsible for the creation of two-thirds of net new jobs and generate 44% of economic activity in the US.
+In fact, they’re responsible for 1.5 million jobs annually and generate 44% of economic activity in the U.S.

-And, when an individual with student debt does become an entrepreneur, they’re less likely to experience business growth and more likely to fall behind on loan payments.
+And, when an individual with student debt does become an entrepreneur, they’re at risk of falling behind on student loan payments if their incoming income decreases.

 Paying Off Student Loans Can Benefit Individuals and the Economy